-As of 2018, WHRC has 36 members.
-We are men and women, oldtimers and newcomers, young and old, living in or connected with the greater White Hall area, including Crozet.
+WHRC has over 50 members.
+We are men and women, old timers and newcomers, young and old, living in or connected with the greater White Hall area, including Crozet.
 Our members include farmers, cattle breeders, airline pilots, university faculty and staff, local political officials, small businessmen and businesswomen, and more (including retired-but-active).
-All members make a commitment to support our community service mission and attend monthly meetings.
+All members make a commitment to support our community service mission and be active in Club meetings and activities.

-Making and selling apple butter· Holding community plant/bake/yard sales· Selling tickets at the Albemarle County Fair· Other fundraising activities that vary from year to year
+Making and selling apple butter.
+Holding community plant/bake/yard sales.
+Holding the annual Sugar Hollow Bridges Run and Pancake Breakfast.
+Selling tickets at the Albemarle County Fair.
+Other fundraising activities that vary from year to year.

-We have dinner meetings at 7 p.m. on the fourth Thursday of every month at the White Hall Community Building (third Thursday in November and December; and the June meeting is a barbecue at Crozet Park).
-In addition to food, fellowship, and business, most monthly meetings include a formal program with an invited speaker from our area.
-In recent months we have heard presentations on such varied topics as radio astronomy; one family’s year-long cruise in the Caribbean; putting land in conservation easements; gun safety; macrobiotic cooking; and a neighbor's experience in a German prison camp in WWII.
+We have gatherings beginning at 6:30 p.m. with dinner meetings at 7 p.m. usually on the fourth Thursday of every month at the White Hall Community Building (see calendar for exact monthly dates).
+In addition to food, fellowship, and business, most monthly meetings include a formal program with an invited speaker from our area who share their experiences, interests, and work (see the newsletter).